Every cleft of willow has its own unique properties.

 The manufacturing process

-withstand the impact of the cricket ball; over-pressing the blade can
+withstand the impact of a cricket ball.
+Over-pressing the blade can be

-The blade is pressed to between 1500 lbs and 2000 lbs per square
+to three times between 1500 lbs and 2000 lbs per square inch.

 After pressing, the splice is cut into the shoulder end of the blade to

-boned to make them more resilient to damage.
+are boned to make them more resilient to damage.

 The bat is then held between centres whilst the handle is bound using

-high quality twine; applying PVA adhesive seals the twine and
+high quality twine.
+Applying PVA adhesive seals the twine and

 strengthens the handle.
 Burnishing the blade with Hampshire chalk

-and bees wax gives a high gloss finish.
+and beeswax gives a high gloss finish.
 The bats are then carefully

 soften the compressed wood fibres across the whole surface of the blade.